apache/doris/docs/en/docs/get-starting/get-starting.md

      > 1. FE_HOST is the IP of the node where any FE is located, and 8030 is the http_port in fe.conf.
      > 2. You can use the IP of any BE and the webserver_port in be.conf to import.
 For example: `BE_HOST:8040`
+     > 3. example_db is the database which you imported the tables

      The local file `table1_data` uses `,` as the separation between data, the details are as follows: